Iretha/design-patterns/README.md

 - When you need to notify multiple observers, when something changes/ happens (Observer)
 - When objects act differently (like different object) in different states and they should be transformed into new objects (State) /each state knows the next state, the client doesn't know them/
 - When you have many classes with the same behavior (implement the same algorithm) or the behavior should be easily changed (Strategy) /the client should know the available strategies and to use them/
+- When many classes share almost the same behavior or algorithm (Template Method)

 #### [GoF Behavioral Design Patterns with Explanation & Examples](https://github.com/Iretha/ebook-design-patterns/blob/master/src/com/smdev/gof/behavioral)